hxrda/PenetrationTesting_Tunkeutumistestaus/h5-Kohti-omaa-treeniä.md

 ** E) WinRM Access:**
 - With the recovered/stolen credentials, a session can be established on the target machine using `evil-winrm`
 	- ` sudo evil-winrm -i {target_IP} -u {username} -p {password} `
-	- `evil-winrm` tool to connect to Windows machines remotely using WinRM
+	- `evil-winrm` - A tool to connect to Windows machines remotely using WinRM

 - Subsequently, commands can be executed remotely on the compromised target and the flag can be retrieved.